kyma-project/telemetry-manager/README.md

 ## Overview

-Telemetry Manager is a Kubernetes operator which is fullfiling the [Kyma module interface](https://github.com/kyma-project/community/tree/main/concepts/modularization).
-It is providing APIs for a managed agent/gateway setup for log, trace, and metric ingestion and dispatching into 3party backend systems, in order to reduce the pain of orchestrating usch setup on your own.
-Read more on the [usage](./docs/user/README.md) of the module as well as general [design and strategy](https://github.com/kyma-project/community/blob/main/concepts/observability-strategy/strategy.md) behind the module.
+Telemetry Manager is a Kubernetes operator that fulfils the [Kyma module interface](https://github.com/kyma-project/community/tree/main/concepts/modularization).
+It provides APIs for a managed agent/gateway setup for log, trace, and metric ingestion and dispatching into 3rd-party backend systems, in order to reduce the pain of orchestrating such setup on your own.
+Read more on the [usage](./docs/usage/README.md) of the module as well as general [design and strategy](https://github.com/kyma-project/community/blob/main/concepts/observability-strategy/strategy.md) behind the module.

 ### Logs